Accounting History

 We would like to encourage AFAANZ members to submit papers on all aspects of accounting history research.
 To submit a paper, start HERE.
 Submission Fees are not charged.

-Special Issues: Accounting History regularly invites papers for Special Issues.
-These are listed here and current Special Issues include:
+Special Issues: Accounting History regularly invites papers for Special Issues and are listed here.

 Emerging Scholars: Accounting History fully supports emerging scholars and each Accounting History International Conference runs an emerging scholars colloquium.